 Since 2007, several countries have been successful in implementing road safety interventions and reducing traffic injury and death rates.

 One key milestone is the development of the Global Status Report on Road Safety, which is the first comprehensive assessment of road safety and draws data from 180 different countries.
 We have also worked with our partners and local governments to train more than 36,000 professionals in ten target countries to help increase implementation of road safety measures.
-Through the collaborative effort of our partners and the Bloomberg Advocacy Incubator, 8 countries or localities have passed new or improved road safety laws, protecting 1.95 billion people.
+Through the collaborative effort of our partners and the Global Health Advocacy Incubator, 8 countries or localities have passed new or improved road safety laws, protecting 1.95 billion people.

 TEN CRITICAL VICTORIES FOR GLOBAL ROAD SAFETY: